Frequently Asked Questions

 A troy ounce is the standard measurement used to assess the weight of precious metals.
 The troy ounce (sometimes abbreviated as “ozt” or “troy oz”) consists of 31.1034768 grams, as opposed to the avoirdupois ounce, which contains only 28 grams.
 All our precious metal products, including gold, silver, platinum and palladium, are measured in troy ounces.
 All our base metal products, including copper, are calculated using the avoirdupois ounce (also abbreviated with AVP oz or AVDP oz).

-We do not collect any sales tax, however you should always consult with a tax adviser for specific advice in your area.
+We are required to collect sales tax in certain states.
+You can review your states sales tax policy here.
+You should always consult with a tax adviser for specific advice in your area.

 We are strictly an online retailer.